Digital Preservation

 This approach to digital preservation could be built using microservices, and the system can scale up or down easily.

-Components are open source and standards-compliant, ensuring transparency and flexibility, storage hardware and platforms are designed for ease of access and costed for the long haul .
+Components are open source and standards-compliant, ensuring transparency and flexibility.
+Storage hardware and platforms are designed for ease of access and costed for the long haul.

 Key tools include:

-Fedora 6 as the repository operating system.
+Fedora 6 is a repository operating system

 OCFL on S3 for file structure